erikmadams/ksel-fortnite-results/README.md

 ## Version History
 - v1.0: Initial release with all current features
 - v2.0: Switched from Squad (4 players) to Duo (2 players) format; updated the KSEL scoring system (renamed 1st to Victory Royale, new placement brackets through 50th, eliminations now worth 2 points instead of 4); added live gamer tag verification against Fortnite; fixed a school dropdown bug where selecting "Kern Valley" was submitting as "Liberty"; cleared the team name list pending this year's rosters
+- v2.1: Added a Team Roster Admin view for league admins to add/remove teams per school; the Team Name dropdown now loads live from that roster and filters to the selected school, replacing the old static/placeholder team list

 ## Support
 For technical support or feature requests, contact the KSEL leadership team.